goauthentik/authentik/website/docs/flow/context/index.md

 ## Context dictionary and reserved keywords

-This section describes the commmon data objects that are used in authentik, and provides a list of reserved keys that should not be used except by authentik internally.
+This section describes the data objects (the context) that are used in authentik, and provides a list of reserved keys that should not be used except internally by authentik.

 ### Common objects